Longin89/gulpPack/README.md

 ## PHP-Pack
 An pack for PHP was added in version 2.0.
 The file structure and commands are preserved; for this pack i made a build based on Docker-compose.
 You can download it here - *[Docker Pack](https://github.com/Longin89/docker_pack)*.

+A test script `Testing.php` has also been added, which displays `Hello, World!` when the build starts.

 There are also instructions there.
 The main difference is that docker nginx traffic is redirected to browsec to track changes in real time (similar to html files).